-- Treasury Management Strategy Statement (TMSS), which outlines what treasury management is and how it is managed through its borrowing an investment activities - Annual Borrowing Strategy, which outlines sources of borrowing - Annual Investment Strategy for Treasury Management investments, which sets the limits for the maximum amounts to be invested and the types of investments the Council may consider. - MRP Policy which states how the Council will apply MRP charges - Annex A of Appendix 1 contains the proposed Prudential Indicators and Treasury Management Indicators for the Authority, - Annex B shows the borrowing and investment position of the Council as at 31st December 2021 - Annex C shows the projections for future interest rates - Annex D shows the Treasury Management Practice (TMP) for risk management of the Authority. - Annual Investment Strategy
+- Treasury Management Strategy Statement (TMSS), which outlines what treasury management is and how it is managed through its borrowing and investment activities - Annual Borrowing Strategy, which outlines sources of borrowing - Annual Investment Strategy for Treasury Management investments, which sets the limits for the maximum amounts to be invested and the types of investments the Council may consider. - MRP Policy which states how the Council will apply MRP charges - Annex A of Appendix 1 contains the proposed Prudential Indicators and Treasury Management Indicators for the Authority and now includes new liability Benchmark Indicator. - Annex B shows the borrowing and investment position of the Council as at 31st December 2022 - Annex C shows the projections for future interest rates - Annex D shows the Treasury Management Practice (TMP) for risk management of the Authority which now includes which now includes ESG update.